 - Handle your tooth by the top or crown—never touch the roots.

 - Inspect the crown & root for any possible fractures or missing pieces.

 - Rinse your tooth for 10 seconds in a bowl of lukewarm tap water if there’s any debris or dirt on the tooth.
 Don’t hold your tooth under running water—too much water can damage the tooth’s roots.

 - Try to place your tooth back in its socket.
 If it doesn’t fit, bite down slowly & gently on a moist piece of paper towel to keep the tooth in place.
 Hold your tooth in this position until you see your dentist.
 If you can’t reinsert the tooth, place it in a container of cold milk or your saliva.

 After completing these steps, get to your dentist or an emergency room for treatment.

 Tooth pain, commonly known as toothache, is pain or soreness in or around your tooth.
 It can feel like a sharp or dull pain while increasing sensitivity to hot or cold foods and drinks.

 Tooth pain can happen for several reasons, including:

 The cause of tooth pain can vary, so it’s always a good idea to book a visit with your dentist as soon as possible.
 In the meantime, you can handle any pain with over-the-counter pain relievers or a cold compress.

 You never know when an emergency may happen, so it’s important to know what to do.
 Swift action can help protect your oral health.
 Whether replacing a crown, treating a bit tongue, or fixing a broken tooth, your dentist is here to help.
-Contact your dentist if you or someone else experiences a dental emergency.
+Contact the team at Hill Top Dental Centre if you or someone else experiences a dental emergency near Bond Head.